 Dan has guest lectured at The School of the Art Institute, The University of Illinois at Chicago, University of Washington at Bothell, The Hedreen Gallery at Lee Center for the Arts, and as an invited discussant at The Museum of Contemporary Art, Smart Museum, Latitude, and Next:Expo, Chicago.
 Dan presented "The Performance of Gender in Documentary Practices" at Society for Photographic Education at Purdue University in 2014.
 Dan presented projects "Untitled, Kodak, HD" and "The New Neutral" in the New Media Caucus at College Art Association in 2017 and will sit as co-chair on the Queer Caucus beginning in 2018.

-Residencies include: El Centro Desarollo de Artes Visuales Residency in Havana, Cuba; Hedreen High Resolution Media Arts Residency, Seattle, WA; The Luminary in St. Louis, Missouri; and The Artist Studios of Key West Harold Artist Residency in Chesterhill, Ohio; Acre Artist residency in Steuben Wisconsin; Chicago Artist Coalitions’ Hatch Residency; LinksHall Link Up Residency.
+Residencies include: El Centro Desarollo de Artes Visuales Residency in Havana, Cuba; The Luminary in St. Louis, Missouri; and The Artist Studios of Key West Harold Artist Residency in Chesterhill, Ohio; Acre Artist residency in Steuben Wisconsin; Chicago Artist Coalitions’ Hatch Residency; LinksHall Link Up Residency.
+Currently, Dan is in a yearlong residency with Lee Center for the Arts, High Resolution Media Artists Residency, at Seattle University that will culminate in a solo exhibition in 2019.
 Dan received an MFA from The University of Chicago in Visual Arts and a BFA from The Atlanta College of Art in video, minoring in photography and art history.
-Dan is currently in a full-time lectureship in the Interdisciplinary Visual Arts Department at The School of Art, Art History, and Design at The University of Washington.
+Dan lectures in the Interdisciplinary Visual Arts Program in The School of Art, Art History, and Design, The Contemporary History of Ideas Program, and the Department of Gender, Women & Sexuality Studies at The University of Washington.